mihirdilip/aspnetcore-authentication-basic/README.md

 	public void ConfigureServices(IServiceCollection services)
 	{
 		// Add the Basic scheme authentication here..
-		// AddBasic extension takes an implementation of IBasicUserValidationService for validating the username and password.
-		// It also requires Realm to be set in the options. services.AddAuthentication(BasicDefaults.AuthenticationScheme)
+        // It requires Realm to be set in the options if SuppressWWWAuthenticateHeader is not set.
+        // If an implementation of IBasicUserValidationService interface is registered in the dependency register as well as OnValidateCredentials delegete on options.Events is also set then this delegate will be used instead of an implementation of IBasicUserValidationService. services.AddAuthentication(BasicDefaults.AuthenticationScheme)

+            // The below AddBasic without type parameter will require OnValidateCredentials delegete on options.Events to be set unless an implementation of IBasicUserValidationService interface is registered in the dependency register.
+            // Please note if both the delgate and validation server are set then the delegate will be used instead of BasicUserValidationService.
+            //.AddBasic(options => { options.Realm = "My App"; });

+            // The below AddBasic with type parameter will add the BasicUserValidationService to the dependency register.
+            // Please note if OnValidateCredentials delegete on options.Events is also set then this delegate will be used instead of BasicUserValidationService.
             .AddBasic<BasicUserValidationService>(options => { options.Realm = "My App"; });

 		services.AddControllers();